tesmarishy/qubership-envgene/docs/features/cred-rotation.md

 > [!NOTE]
 > The above description represents a high-level abstraction of the workflow logic, not an exact algorithmic specification

+### Dot-Notation Keys Processing

+1. Literal Search: First, search for the exact key as a literal string (including dots)
+2. Recursive Map Traversal: If not found, split the key at the first dot:
+3. Use the part before the dot as a map key
+4. Search for the remaining part (after the dot) as a literal within that map
+5. Iterative Process: If still not found, repeat the process for each subsequent dot in the key
+6. Error Handling: If no match is found after processing all dots, return an error

+Example: For key `a.b.c`:

+First try: search for literal `a.b.c`
+Second try: search for `b.c` within map `a`
+Third try: search for `c` within map `a.b`

 ### Encryption